 How Cognitive Psychology Has Changed The World

 The field of psychology has evolved quite a bit in the past few decades.
-Before cognitive psychology took over, other approaches to how the mind worked, such as psychoanalysis.
-This was useful, but it didn't explain how people think and how these patterns can cause you mental harm.
-For example, if someone is always thinking negatively, a cognitive psychologist wants to know why the brain thinks that way and how the patterns can be changed.
+Before cognitive psychology took over, there were other approaches figuring out how the mind works, such as psychoanalysis.
+Psychoanalysis encouraged patients to talk about their past to try to figure out their current behaviors.
+This was useful, but it didn't help explain how people think and how negative patterns can cause you mental harm.

 Some of the techniques that have been born from cognitive psychology include:

 Cognitive behavior therapy, or CBT, is a form of therapy that can treat depression, anxiety, and a slew of other mental health disorders.
 It works by identifying negative emotions and thoughts that are self-defeating or enable an episode and then replacing them with more positive and motivational thoughts.
 For example, if someone believes they are worthless, cognitive behavioral therapy seeks to replace thoughts that tell them they are worthless with more positive thoughts.